-OSHA FIRST-AID STANDARD
+OSHA FIRST-AID STANDARD:

-Most of the construction sites follow the OSHA’s standards, and they also follow the list provided in CFRÂ 1910.266 .
-It is vital for employees to have an easy access to the construction first aid kit.
+Most of the construction sites follow the OSHA’s standards, and they also follow the list provided in CFR 1910.266 App A. It is vital to access the first-aid kit easily.

 1. Gauze pads (at least 4 x 4 inches).